 The Charter and the Framework Agreement provide the constitutional basis for the BBC.
 The BBC is governed by a Board, which is responsible for the strategic and creative direction of the BBC and is responsible for the proper, effective and independent exercise of all the functions of the BBC in accordance with the provisions of the Charter and the Framework Agreement.
 Led by the Director-General, the Executive Committee is responsible for the operational management of the BBC, which includes directors from across the BBC.

 The BBC is required to issue TV Licences and collect the licence fee under the Communications Act 2003 (opens in a new window).
 "TV Licensing” is a trade mark used by companies contracted by the BBC to administer the collection of television licence fees and enforcement of the television licensing system.
 The majority of the administration of TV Licensing is contracted to Capita Business Services Ltd (‘Capita’).
 Over-the counter services are provided by PayPoint plc (‘PayPoint’) in the UK, and by the Post Office in the Isle of Man and Channel Islands.
-Target Group (‘Target’) is the supplier for the Simple Payment Plan trial.
+Target Group (‘Target’) is the supplier for the Simple Payment Plan.
 Marketing and printing services are contracted to Proximity London Ltd. Media services are contracted to Havas Media.
 The BBC is a public authority in respect of its television licensing functions and retains overall responsibility.

 The BBC’s contracts with companies engaged to administer the television licensing system are managed by the BBC’s TV Licensing Management Team.
 The team sits within the BBC’s Chief Customer Officer Group, and ultimately reports to the BBC’s Executive Committee.

 The National Audit Office (opens in a new window) (“NAO”) is the BBC’s auditor and reviews statements from TV Licensing contractors as part of annual independent audits of the BBC.
 The BBC is also subject to ad hoc NAO audits and annual independent internal BBC audits.
-The TV Licensing Management Team is part of this process, which also includes audit of statements from TV Licensing agents.
+The TV Licensing Management Team is part of this process, which also includes audit of statements from TV Licensing contractors.

 The licence fee is imposed by law (the Communications Act 2003) (opens in a new window) enacted by Parliament (opens in a new window).
 The licence fee amount is approved by Parliament in Regulations made pursuant to that Act.
 The Department for Digital, Culture, Media and Sport (opens in a new window) is the responsible government agency for broadcasting in the UK.